Our Book is now available on The MIT Press!

 Mar 2016 - Mar 2018.
 I co-coordinated the project "PACAS: Participatory Architectural Change Management in ATM Systems”, together with Prof. Paolo Giorgini.
 As far as the technical involvement is concered, together with other colleagues of the Department of Information Engineering and Computer Science, University of Trento, we created the multi-level multi-view approach to support the active participation of experts, the creation of modeling constructs over four perspectives (aka views, such as security, safety, organizational, and economic) and mapping that are at the basis of reasoning techniques to support impact propagation and alignment for change management in ATM (Air Traffic Management).
 We have created a gamified platform to support the PACAS framework.

+2014-2016 I was part of the project “Lucretius: Foundations for Software Evolution”, working with Prof. John Mylopoulos and colleagues at the Department of Information Engineering and Computer Science (DISI), University of Trento.
 My research was concerned with security requirements engineering and modeling, with a particular interest on preserving compliance with security requirements in the face of evolution.
 Another interesting research trend during this period was the investigation of business intelligence to support strategic decision-making.